Teaching you how to understand saddle fit!

 Susan & David Hartje

 Saddle Makers: Every saddle made will fit at least a few horses.
 None will fit every horse, mule or breed.
-We look for saddles that fit a range of horses well, most of the time.
+We look for saddles that fit a range of horses well, more of the time.
 At the same time, we want saddles that encourage a balanced seat for the rider.
 And finally, we focus on light weight saddles.
 (Most people don't want a 40# western saddle if a 22# one will do the job.)
 We continue to search for saddles that accomplish these goals.

 So far, we've tried a lot and kept a few.
 (We know there are more out there, that we just haven't found yet.
 Let us know if you know of one!)
 When we find them, new and used, we stock them so we can have them on hand for our fitting clients.
 We do not market saddles to non-clients.

-Our Western favorites are (in alphabetical order):
+Our Western favorites are:

-Crest Ridge Saddlery - Western & Endurance*
+Crest Ridge Saddlery - 4 trees, Western & Endurance*